duduyoyo/WebSocket4OPC/README.md

 - Full-fledged open source native client for iOS and partners/contributors are welcome<br>

 <h2>Related contribution</h2>
-<a href="https://github.com/duduyoyo/OLEDB4OPC">OLEDB4OPC</a>, the fastest way to transfer OPC data to database!
+<a href="https://github.com/duduyoyo/OLEDB4OPC">OLEDB4OPC</a>, the fastest way to transfer OPC data to database!<p>
+<a href="https://github.com/duduyoyo/WebSocket4Fragment">WebSocket4Fragment</a>, a unique way to handle WebSocket fragment explicitly in run time!